 Once the teeth are prepared, an impression is taken and sent off to a lab for processing.
 The new bridge is usually sent back to the office within 1-2 weeks.
 To ensure protection and aesthetics, a temporary bridge is made in-office while the final bridge is being processed.
 Once returned, the temporary bridge is removed, and the final bridge is permanently cemented.

 The best candidate for a dental bridge is a person with one or more missing teeth and good dental hygiene.
 Special attention to hygiene at home will need to be taken, especially flossing under the bridge.
-Furthermore, dental visits, including professional hygiene appointments, should be completed every six months to maintain the health of your new Dental Bridge.
+Furthermore, dental visits, including professional hygiene appointments, should be completed every six months to maintain the health of your new Dental Bridge in Calgary, AB.